National Selection Process

 Upcoming Dates

-The 2025 National Selection Process determines the delegates who will represent Germany at the upcoming International Session of the European Youth Parliament.
+The 2027 National Selection Process determines the delegates who will represent Germany at the upcoming International Session of the European Youth Parliament.
 The parliamentary simulations serve to promote understanding of the European Union and cultural exchange across the continent.
-If you are interested in supporting our events, please do not hesitate to contact our responsible board member Paul Gerring.
+If you are interested in supporting our events, please do not hesitate to contact our responsible board member Luca Gaurieder (luca.gaurieder@eyp.de).

-In April 2026, around 150 young people from all over Europe will come to Bochum.
+Between Febuary and April 2027, around 150 young people from all over Europe will come together in the south of Germany.

 The Regional Selection Conference is a closed event.
 Participation is only possible after consultation with the organizers.

-In February 2026, around 150 young people from all over Europe will come to Schorndorf.
+Between Febuary and April 2027, around 150 young people from all over Europe will come together in the north of Germany.

 The Regional Selection Conference is a closed event.
 Participation is only possible after consultation with the organizers.

-In February 2026, around 150 young people from all over Europe will come to Nuremberg.
+Early Summer of 2027, around 150 young people from all over Europe will gather for the National Selection Conference.

 The National Selection Conference is a closed event.
 Participation is only possible after consultation with the organizers.